Windows 11 installation: Everything you need to know in 2026

 You can use the Windows 11 ISO file to upgrade a device running Windows 10, 8.1, or 7.

 The other recommended upgrade method is using the Installation Assistant.
-This tool allows you to upgrade a laptop or desktop computer through a process similar to Windows Update.
+This tool lets you upgrade a laptop or desktop through a process similar to Windows Update.
 However, the difference is that you can use it to force the installation at any time.
-This option is only available for computers already running Windows 10.
+This option is available only for computers running Windows 10.

-After the installation, if something goes wrong or you are not ready for it, you can roll back to the previous version during the first ten days.
+After installation, if something goes wrong or you are not ready, you can roll back to the previous version within the first 10 days.

 If you upgrade from Windows 7, the setup will not let you keep settings or applications.
 Only the files will be preserved.

 Microsoft also releases feature updates for Windows 11, which are also upgrades for the operating system.
-The current version is 24H2, and you have multiple ways to perform the installation.
+The current version is 25H2, and you have multiple ways to perform the installation.

 Windows 11 clean installation